cordfuller/Work-Projects/Uptime Kuma/README.md

-# Uptime Kuma work set-up
+# Uptime Kuma Work set-up
 ## Why I Built This
 We lost internet for a few minutes one day.
 When I asked a coworker if he had noticed, he had no idea it had even happened.
 I wanted a way